ajefweiss/HelioSat/README.md

 HelioSat
 ========

-A python package for handling and processing heliospheric satellite data.
+A simple python package for handling and processing heliospheric satellite data.

 Installation
 ------------